neurospin/unicog/unicogfmri/localizer/README.md

  * &lt;output_dir&gt;/results/&lt;name_subject&gt;/res_stats/variance_maps
  * &lt;output_dir&gt;/results/&lt;name_subject&gt;/res_stats/effects_maps

-Note: pypreprocess use a cached system, in other words, if you run again your script the steps which have already been processed, will be skip.
-Even if this system is very interesting, it can take a lot space.
+Note: pypreprocess uses a cached system, i.e. if you run again your script the steps which have already been processed, will be skipped.
+Even if this system is very interesting, it can take a lot of space.

-Note: the &lt;output_dir&gt; is indicated in [&lt;my_repository&gt;/unicog/unicogfmri/volume_glm/Step1_config.ini](../volume_glm/Step1_config.ini).
+Note: the &lt;output_dir&gt; is indicated in [https://github.com/neurospin/unicog/blob/master/unicogfmri/localizer/volume_glm/Step1_config.ini](https://github.com/neurospin/unicog/blob/master/unicogfmri/localizer/volume_glm/Step1_config.ini).

 ##### READ THE REPORT
 Thanks to pypreprocess, we have an automatic report on processing.
-We have a lot of information such as design matrix, onsets, name of conditions, snapshots  ... and so on.
+We have a lot of information such as design matrix, onsets, names of conditions, snapshots... and so on.

 Please refer to &lt;output_dir&gt;/&lt;name_subj&gt;/res_stats/report_stats.html

 #### STEP 3: VIEW CONTRASTS
-Now is time to visualize the maps.
+Now it is time to visualize the maps.
 Here we use [Anatomist Software](http://brainvisa.info/doc/anatomist-4.4/ana_training/en/html/index.html#ana_training%book), but other solutions are possible.
-In our example, we filter for each subject, all maps (z or t) with a list of contrasts of interest.
-See the python script :
+In our example, we select for each subject, a list of contrasts of interest (z or t maps).
+See the python script:
 **../volume_glm/Step3_view_maps.py**.
-Note that before launching the script, it is necessary to initialize correctly path for Anatomist with the first line.
+Note that before launching the script, it is necessary to initialize correctly the path for Anatomist with the first line.

     source /i2bm/local/Ubuntu-12.04-x86_64/brainvisa/bin/bv_env.sh
     cd <my_repository>/UnicogFmri/unicogfmri/localizer